serokell/blog-posts/typescript-for-haskellers/article.md

 With `const a = [1, 2, 3]` or `readonly x: number[]` you still will be able to change the content of array.
 Let's introduce more cases and how you can deal with them in TypeScript.

+The first one is `Readonly` type.
+With it you can mark all properties as `readonly`.
 ```typescript
 type A = {
   x: number;